 I have been seeing patients since 1998.
-As well as my private practice in NW3 I have extensive experience working in the NHS in adult psychotherapy and with vulnerable mothers and babies.
+As well as my private practices in NW3 and WC1H I have extensive experience working in the NHS in adult psychotherapy and with vulnerable mothers and babies.

-I am involved in research at the Royal Free Hospital with psoriasis patients in exploring the relationship between body and mind.
+I have been involved in research at the Royal Free Hospital with psoriasis patients in exploring the relationship between body and mind.

-I am an integral member of the staff team on the following Masters level trainings:
+I am an integral member of the staff team on the:

 - MSc Psychodynamics of Human Development (Jungian Stream)